 Named after the famed Navesink Twin Lights up the hill from Huddy Park in Highlands, New Jersey, and showcasing the best of the Garden State, this event has been a favorite of local cyclists, New Yorkers, and visitors from around the country for over a decade.
 Five routes ranging from 15 to 100 miles run along the picturesque Jersey shore, over undulating hills, past quaint farms, and wind up at a finish festival where local restaurants come out to serve up their best to hungry riders—it’s the hook that keeps folks coming back year after year for just one more bite.
-Online registration is closed, but day-of registration is available for $90 (cash only).
+Early-bird registration is now open.

 Check out Photo Highlights

 - This event takes place on streets open to traffic.

 - Helmets are required on all Bike New York rides.